 If your aged under 15 years of age, you MUST be accompanied by an adult for the entire Trek.

 What time should I arrive at the start line?

-Due to limited parking available at or near the start line at Aireys Inlet, we will be providing complimentary shuttle buses from Torquay to the start line in Aireys Inlet.
+Due to limited parking available at the start line at Aireys Inlet, we will be providing complimentary shuttle buses from Torquay to the start line in Aireys Inlet.

 Intersection of Darian Rd and The Esplanade, Torquay.
 Opposite the Wyndham Resort.

-Buses will depart at regular intervals between 5.45am-6.30am
+Buses will depart at regular intervals between 6:00am-6:20am

-If you are being dropped off at the start you should arrive between 6.15 and 6.30.
-There is no parking allowed at the start in Aireys Inlet which is why we encourage parking at the Torquay end and taking advantage of the complimentary bus to Aireys Inlet.
+If you are being dropped off at the start you should arrive between 6:30am and 6:45am.
+There is no parking allowed at the start line in Aireys Inlet which is why we encourage parking at the Torquay end and taking advantage of the complimentary bus to Aireys Inlet.

 What do I do once I’ve registered?

 If you’re registering as an individual, once you’ve set up your fundraising page and paid your registration fee, you’re ready to start training and fundraising!